 Let’s get wreath the program, shall we?
 Forgive the bad pun, I’m just a little (ok, a lot) hyper about our latest holiday project.
 You may remember Cardboard Safari from our recent Sponsor Shout-Out post.
 Well, they generously sent over two of their amazing white cardboard snowflake wreaths and we couldn’t wait to put them together.
-One of the most fun things about everything from Cardboard Safari is that it arrives flat in a box, and all the laser cut pieces of recycled cardboard can then be punched out by the lucky recipient and put together, like a highly entertaining 3-D puzzle for adults (you can see us crafting our white Cardboard Safari rhino from a past giveaway right here in fast motion).
+One of the most fun things about everything from Cardboard Safari is that it arrives flat in a box, and all the laser cut pieces of recycled cardboard can then be punched out by the lucky recipient and put together, like a highly entertaining 3-D puzzle for adults.

 It really is our idea of a good time.
 Especially since we love anything DIY, anything recycled, and anything white.
 Seriously, can you say jackpot?
 Here’s how our fun little cardboard wreath started out, just a series of laser cut cardboard sheets just waiting to be punched out and assembled: